Close Menu

 SSD BENEFITS UNDER SSA’S LISTING 11.04

-The Social Security Administration has a list of medical conditions that win benefits.
+The SSA has a list of medical conditions that win benefits.
 Stroke is on their list.
 The SSA calls it vascular insult to the brain.
 The only time they will pay benefits for a stroke is when the symptoms of your stroke are severe and will last longer than 12 months.
 For example, if you have a stroke, then you would meet listing 11.04(A) if you are not able to communicate for at least three months after the stroke.
 The elements of the listing are found below:

-LISTING 11.04
+STROKE LISTING 11.04

 11.04 Vascular insult to the brain under A, B, or C: